junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 > Cas&Dean go to Raphael and fight with his god+leviathan part, Raphael is no match, Cas drag him to Cage to force him to watch

-This isn't Dean's first time visiting Heaven, but this is definitely the first time visiting Heaven at war time.
+This isn't Dean's first time visiting Heaven, but it is definitely the first time visiting Heaven at war.

-He's not sure what he's expecting, but certainly not troops lining face to face on an open field, all armored with helmets and swords, the ancient Greek style.
+He's not sure what he expected, but it certainly wasn't troops lined up face-to-face on an open field, all armored with helmets and swords -- ancient Greek style.

-"Thought you guys should be more fancy and modern now."
-Dean murmurs under his breath to Cas, as they approach the center of the field.
+"Thought you guys should be more fancy and modern by now," Dean murmurs under his breath to Cas, as they approach the center of the field.

-"This is the biggest field we get," Cas answers quietly, "we're in Achilles's chamber, so we adapt.
-Not many warriors want to spend the eternity on the battlefields, so not many open lands like this."
+"This is the largest field we have," Cas replies quietly.
+"We're in Achilles's chamber, so we adapt.
+Not many warriors want to spend eternity on battlefields, so there aren't many open lands like this."

-"Fair," Dean can relate.
+"Fair."
+Dean can relate.

-The field is wild, one side to the sea, the other against a high city wall.
-Their itinerary doesn't include going to Troy today though.
+The field stretches wild, one side opening to the sea, the other against a high city wall.
+Their itinerary doesn't include going to Troy today, though.

-Dean notices the troops that gather near the city wall are tens of hundreds times smaller than the other side.
+Dean notices the force that gathers near the city wall are easily outnumbered by the other side tens or hundreds of times over.

-"That's yours?"
-Dean nods at that side.
+"That yours?"
+Dean nods toward the outnumbered group.

-Cas nods back.
-"I did my best, and that's all the angels believing in free will and humans.
-I'm disappointed at my siblings."
-He explains.
+Cas nods.
+"I did my best, and those are all the angels believing in free will and humanity.
+I'm disappointed in my siblings," he explains.

-"Don't be too hard on them," Dean studies them from afar, can't quite make out their figures as all look exactly the same, "I'd say that's already a good amount turning around from being total douchbags in a day."
+"Don't be too hard on them," Dean studies them from afar, can't quite make out their figures as all look exactly the same in their identical uniforms.
+"I'd say that's already a decent amount turning around from being total douchbags in a day."

-"I expected more from my brothers and sisters," Cas states, then, "but it doesn't matter today.
-Today it's only with Raphael."
+"I expected more from my brothers and sisters," Cas states simply, then, "But it doesn't matter today.
+Today, it's only with Raphael."

 "One-on-one dueling style?"
 Dean eyes him from the side.

-"I believe so," Cas checks around.
+"I believe so," Cas scans the field.

 "Does that make me your stable boy or squire or something?"
 Dean suddenly frowns lightly.
-"You have one of those fancy fighting dresses I can assist you wear?"
+"You got one of those shiny fighting dresses I can assist you to wear?"

-Castiel is almost flustered, turning to face Dean directly, "No, Dean, you're not my servant.
-I will never ask you to do such thing."
+Castiel is almost flustered, turning to face Dean directly.
+"No, Dean, you're not my servant.
+I would never ask you to do such thing."

 "Easy, Prince, just a joke."
 Dean chuckles.

 <br>

 They arrive at the center of the field with maybe a hundred thousand eyes on them.
-Dean recognizes Balthazar standing in the front of Cas's army.
-The other side, Raphael shows up in a female vessel.
+Dean spots Balthazar standing at the front of Cas's army.
+On the opposite side, Raphael shows up in a female vessel.

 The two of them step into the very center line between the two troops.
 Raphael meets them there with a stoic look.
-Two of their angels stand guarded ten steps behind her.
+Two of her angels stand guard ten paces behind her.
 Dean doesn't really know if anything happened to Raphael, what's the use of them -- surely something can't handled by an archangel is above average paygrade angels.

 "Are you here to surrender, Castiel?"
-Raphael speaks haughtily.
+Raphael calls haughtily.

-"No, Raphael, I'm here to hear yours."
-Castiel answers with equal pride.
+"No, Raphael, I'm here to hear yours," Castiel answers with equal pride.

 "What makes you think you can survive another crush from my wrath?"
-Raphael raises a hand, thunderbolts showing between her fingers.
+Raphael lifts a hand, thunderbolts crackling between her fingers.

 So much for negotiating.

-"Everything."
-Castiel answers, as his eyes brighten up.
+"Everything," Castiel replies, as his eyes ignite.

-The clouds roll and toss over the fake-sky, the sunshine and bright day turns into a dark gloomy afternoon before a fierce storm coming in.
-Flashes fly across the sky, thunders drumming over the horizon.
-The whole ground shaking.
+Clouds churn and tumble across the fake sky, sunlight vanishing into a storm-dark canopy.
+The bright day fades into a dark gloomy afternoon before a fierce storm rolling in.
+Lightning splits the horizon, thunder rumbling like the beat of war drums.
+The whole ground trembles beneath their feet.

-Dean has a feeling the trembling ground is not just in this Achilles's Heaven chamber, but vibrates through every inch in Heaven.
+Dean has a feeling the quake is not just limited to Achilles's Heaven chamber.
+The vibration is shaking every inch of Heaven.
+The once steady and organized angel troops stir uneasily, gasping at the sky, all eyes staring at Castiel.

-"You found the most unholy place and contaminated yourself with it."
-Raphael condemns, her voice thin against the wind and thunder.
-She has a long golden angel blade held out in her right hand.
-The blade has spiral edges like a goat horn from one of those medieval biblical paintings.
+"You found the most unholy place and contaminated yourself with it," Raphael condemns, her voice thin against the wind and thunder.
+She brandishes a long golden angel blade, held high in her right hand.
+The blade has spiral edges like a goat horn from one of those old medieval biblical paintings -- different from the usual angel blades Dean's used to seeing.

 Castiel is unmoved by the menace of the blade.
-He holds out a hand and grabs Raphael on the throat, holding her off the ground, hanging in the air as easy as squeezing a fly.
+He steps forward, grabs Raphael by the throat, and lifts her clean off the ground.

-Raphael manages to scratch his arm with the archangel blade, but Cas shows no sign of noticing any of the tiny scratches.
-Raphael's eyes widen with uncertainty.
+Raphael roars in fury, lights flashing around her, mirroring the lightning above the sky.
+Six enormous wings stretch out from behind her back.

+Castiel does not even blink.
+His grip on Raphael's throat tightens, as effortless as squeezing a fly.

+The light from the archangel's wings flickers.
+She dangles pitifully in midair like a ragged doll, struggling vainly against Castiel's grasp.

+With a last desperate try, Raphael throws her blade out, aiming for Castiel's chest.
+The blade barely pierces the trench coat before dropping into the dirt, point-down.

+Raphael's eyes widen with fear and uncertainty.
+Her two squire angels draw their swords and shields out and ready, but they do not approach.

-The war is finished before it even begins.
+The war is ended before it even begins.

-"I could kill you with a snap," Cas informs the archangel with his low grave voice, black goo drops from his fingertips onto Raphael's throat, sinking under the armor his vessel is wearing.
+"I could kill you with a snap," Cas informs the archangel with his low grave voice, black goo drips from his fingers onto Raphael's throat, slipping beneath the armor she's wearing.

-Raphael still has the remnant of burning fury in her eyes, but the flame is turning into charred ash by each minute.
-The archangel does not have any chance overturning the table, so she is wise enough to not even bother trying.
+Raphael still has the remnant of burning fury in her eyes, but the flame is dying into charred ash by each minute.
+The archangel knows by now she does not have any chance turning the tide, so she is wise enough to not even bother trying.

 "What do you want to do then?"
 Raphael challenges.

-Dean glances at Cas, who apparently has the answer ready long before coming to the place.
+Dean glances at Cas, who apparently has the answer prepared long before coming to the place.

-"You might enjoy a reunion with your brothers."
-Cas renders the verdict, "Come with us to Hell."
+"You might enjoy a reunion with your brothers," Cas renders the verdict.
+"Come with us to Hell."

 <br>